marbarrantescepas/OS-neuroscience/speedblog.md

 3. ✒️ To keep things moving, we set up casual bi-weekly 2-hour writing sessions.
 It's a time for the team to get together and make progress on the project in a laid-back, collaborative way.

 ## Next steps
 The immediate focus is on **officially launching the project**, incorporating all chapters by including relevant text, figures, and graphical material to enhance accessibility.
 Disseminating the content within our department and beyond is a crucial mid-term objective.

 Looking further ahead, we aspire to cultivate a community that actively contributes to maintaining and updating the guidebook's content, ensuring long-term sustainability and relevance.

 ### Staying connected
-Yes!
-We want to stay connected with the OLS community  open.science.anw@amsterdamumc.nl _Do you plan to stay in touch with the OLS community or other members?
-If yes, how do you think you can do that?_
+🌱 We would like to stay in contact with all the amazing people of the OLS community.
+We look forward to collaborating with fellow mentors and mentees to create a supportive environment where everyone can thrive and reach their full potential.
+We would like hearing from you and we are looking forward contributors, if you are interested contact us via email open.science.anw@amsterdamumc.nl

-:sparkles: We would like to express our gratitude to our mentor, Siobhan Hall, for guiding us through the process, providing feedback, and giving a broad perspective!
+:sparkles: Many, many thanks to our mentor, Siobhan Hall, for guiding us through the process, providing feedback, and giving a broad perspective!